ChrstphrHll/npc_gen/students/Rossan Jonik.md

 year: 3
 guild: Treskal
 partyID: 67
+tags:
+- Halfling
+- Artificer
+- Exploration
+- 3rd
+- Treskal
 ---
 # Rossan Jonik
 ---
 ### Description
 - 3rd year Halfling Artificer in Treskal
-- straight red hair that's hanging down to their back, Hazel eyes, and Fair skin
+- straight red hair that's hanging down to their back, Pale Blue eyes, and Fair skin
 - Is Impartial and Unaggressive, and has Might as their ideal

 ### Organizations